-Beyond the Point was founded in 2011 by Canvey Island born and bred teenagers Joe Mander and Liam Heatherson.
+Beyond the Point was founded over ten years ago in 2011 by Canvey Island born and bred teenagers Joe Mander and Liam Heatherson.
 Aged 14 at the time, we enjoyed discovering and learning about our local history and wanted to share our discoveries with others.
 Within two years of running the site, we were awarded with the prestigious titles of ‘Best Online Community Website’ and ‘Best National Archive 2012′.
 Four years on we have done numerous presentations for community groups, held stalls at several community events and have even been involved in the campaign launch for ‘Explore Your Archive’ which was held at the Houses of Parliament.

 Liam’s website: www.LiamHeatherson.Wordpress.com/

 Over the years we have collaborated with many other excellent historical explorers across our part of the country and further.
 Here are some of the photographs we have taken with them.
 We also work with local museums and archives.
 We hope to feature the work of like-minded individuals more soon.